Local Development

 - Tailwind CSS IntelliSense

-JetBrains alternatives such as IntelliJ (Java), WebStorm (React), and PyCharm (Python) work equally well.
+JetBrains alternatives such as IntelliJ (Java) and WebStorm (React/TypeScript) work equally well.

 Application server